Top Rated Tour to El Yunque from San Juan

 From San Juan, take Rt.
 18 to Highway 52 from San Juan towards Caguas, pass Ponce and continue to the town of Guanica, your first stop.

-- Option 1: Head back to Lajas for dinner a the fishing village.
+- Option 1: Head back to Lajas for dinner at the fishing village.
 At dark, take a tour of the bioluminescent bay in Lajas which is right near the restaurants, it is the only bay where you can swim in Puerto Rico.
+See location

-- Option 2: Head to the colorful village of Boqueron (see location on map) with a number of restaurants and casual island-style pubs.
+- Option 2: Head to the colorful village of Boqueron (see location on map), with a number of restaurants and casual island-style pubs.
+See location

 From San Juan, take Rt.
 18 to Highway 52 from San Juan towards Caguas, pass Ponce.
 Then set your GPS to La Parguera, Lajas.